 Often times I drew the parallel between supervisors and maintenance planners in our factories with the thankless job of being a parent, shivering to the echo of pucks hitting the ice.

-One question I get a lot from executives in the maintenance industry is: “How many maintenance planners and maintenance supervisors do we need?”
+One question I get a lot from executives in the maintenance industry is: “Whats’ the right maintenance ratio of maintenance planners and maintenance supervisors?”

 Unfortunately, there are many consultants who go with a standardized answer: “One planner per every 16 worker, or one supervisor every 20.”
 It’s not that simple.
 Many more factors play in to the numbers, just as they do in the hockey-parent logistics.

 The easiest way to determine how many supervisor and planners one needs is to take a look at the workload.
 This differs from factory to factory and plant to plant, but it’s rooted in the organization, work processes and the expertise of the repair staff.

 How’s the plant organized?

-Some plants have planners, schedulers and supervisors, while others have stop planners and daily planners separated.
+Some plants have planners, schedulers and supervisors, while others have shutdown planners and daily planners separated.

 A few keep electricity and instruments from mechanical planners, while some plants are more bare bones.
 It makes a big difference if the planner can 100% dedicate his or her time to planning, instead of having to take care of purchasing orders, train workers in the CMMS, attend improvement meetings, and so on.